RTX/Docker-Workshop/202 Use Swarm Network/README.md

 ### Run a swarm cluster locally using docker-machine

-In this lab you will setup a local Swarm cluster using Virtual Box
+In this lab you will setup a local Swarm cluster and use the new routing mesh. see a link on routing mesh at the bottom of the article.

-You can choose to deploy Swarm to any other Hypervisor or Machine as long as they can comunicate with each other.

 <br>
 <br>